2009 Air New Zealand Cup: Bay of Plenty coaching changes

-Hawke's Bay 125th Anniversary
+Hawke's Bay 125th anniversary

-In 2009 the Hawke's Bay Rugby Union celebrated their 125th Anniversary.
+In 2009, the Hawke's Bay Rugby Union celebrated their 125th anniversary.
 First founded in 1884 the Hawke's Bay Rugby Union became only the sixth team to celebrate 125 years in New Zealand Rugby.

 Rugby in Hawke's Bay began in 1875 when the Napier Football Club changed and adopted rugby rules.
 By 1878 Napier, calling itself Hawke's Bay arranged matches with Gisborne on a regular basis.
 The Hawke's Bay union was formed at a meeting of delegates of four clubs inside the region: Napier, Union, Hastings, and Petane.
-Hawke's Bay were one of the founding member of the New Zealand Rugby Football Union in 1982, also their administrators, Ernest Hoben, became the first secretary and Logan, became a member of the inaugural three-man appeal committee who also served as the first New Zealand selectors.
+Hawke's Bay were one of the founding members of the New Zealand Rugby Football Union in 1982, and their administrators, Ernest Hoben, became the first secretary and Logan, became a member of the inaugural three-man appeal committee who also served as the first New Zealand selectors.

 Hawke's Bay have contributed 48 players to the New Zealand national team throughout their history including George Nēpia, Maurice and Cyril Brownlie, Kel Tremain and Norm Hewitt.

 Hawke's Bay was also part of a period during New Zealand Rugby history which came to be known as 'shield fever'.
 The revival of the Ranfurly Shield's interest was helped by Hawke's Bay's tenure between 1922 and 1927 under head coach Norman McKenzie.
 They also had another lengthy period from 1967 to 1969 under Colin Le Quesne.

 Hawke's Bay have won the National Provincial Championship 2nd division 7 times: in 1979, 1988, 1990, 2001, 2002, 2003, and 2004; and since being promoted up to the Air New Zealand Cup in 2006, have been semifinalists in 2007, 2008, and 2009.